bbunzeck/bbunzeck.github.io/index.md

 ## About me

 Hi!
 I research natural and artificial intelligences, especially the ways in which children and neural systems learn language, and why humans are so much more sample-efficient than LMs.
 Some recent interests of mine are child-directed speech and the nature of input data, what is learnable from different types of input, the role of interaction in language learning, developmentally plausible language models, multilingual language models, and subword-free tokenization.
+I have a background in usage-based linguistics and NLP.

 Currently I am visiting Alex Warstadt's [LeM🍋N Lab](https://lemn-lab.github.io/) at UC San Diego, otherwise I pursue a PhD at [Bielefeld University](https://www.uni-bielefeld.de/) in the Computational Linguistics group ([CLAUSE](https://clause-bielefeld.github.io/)), supervised by Sina Zarrieß.
 Before that, I studied Linguistics and Computer Science in [Jena](https://www.uni-jena.de/)/Germany and [Leuven](https://www.kuleuven.be/kuleuven/)/Belgium.